parniSDU/GAEM/README.md

 8. Maximum iteration for convergence---> maxiter, <br>
 9. Error tollerance---> error <br>
 - Notes:
-  - The Incomelte data set is represented by matrix in txt format, where rows show the genes and columns show the samples.
+  - The Incomelte data set is represented by matrix in txt format, where rows show the samples and columns show the genes.

 #### Outputs: A list containing: